pingcap/docs/br/pitr-known-issues.md

 Issue: [#37207](https://github.com/pingcap/tidb/issues/37207)

-This issue occurs when you enable log backup during a full data import and afterwards perform a PITR to restore data at a time point during the data import.
+This issue usually occurs when you enable log backup during a full data import and afterwards perform a PITR to restore data at a time point during the data import.

 If there are a large number of hotspot writes for a long time (such as 24 hours) and if the OPS of each TiKV node is larger than 50k/s (you can view the metrics in Grafana: **TiKV-Details** -> **Backup Log** -> **Handle Event Rate**), there is a probability that this issue occurs.

-For the current version, it is recommended that you perform a valid snapshot backup after the initial data import and perform PITR based on this snapshot backup.
+For the current version, it is recommended that you perform a snapshot backup after the data import and perform PITR based on this snapshot backup.

 ## The commit time of a large transaction affects the checkpoint lag of log backup